FabianGosebrink/offering-solutions-html/homepage/content/blog/2018-06-01-running-cypress-tests-in-angular-with-travis-ci.md

 "cypress:run": "cypress run",
 ```

-The `&&` is just running one command after the other when the current one is finished.
+The `&&` is running one command after the other when the current one is finished.
 But starting a webserver never finishes really.
 It is started and will run until you shut it down.
 On CI environments you want to shut down _after_ all the test ran and you want it to happen automatically.
 So we need something to run commands in parallel and will stop after automatically.

 ### Running commands in parallel